Fire/Disaster Prevention

 Last updated: Nov.
 19, 2015 |

-(Above) Former Nagoya Municipal Firefighting Aviation Unit Alouette III JA9093 was placed on display at
+(Above) Former Nagoya Municipal Firefighting Aviation Unit Alouette III JA9093 was placed on

-the then Kakamigahara Aerospace and Science Museum, Gifu Prefecture, in March 1996.
-Seen here in
+display at the then Kakamigahara Aerospace and Science Museum, Gifu Prefecture, in March

-October 2000, the aircraft was eventually passed on to The Association for the
+1996.
+Seen here in October 2000, the aircraft was eventually passed on to The Association

-Preservation of Helicopter History in July 2016.
+for the Preservation of Helicopter History in July 2016.
+Its successor was AS365N2

-Its successor was AS365N2 Nagoya 2 (below), which was renamed Hideyoshi in September 2014.
+Nagoya 2 (below), which was itself replaced by ‘N3 Hideyoshi in 2015.

 Okayama Municipal Firefighting Aviation Unit | ||||